-Letters to a Pre-Scientist (LPS) currently seeks a volunteer to coordinate between our classroom teachers and our scientist volunteers.
+Letters to a Pre-Scientist (LPS) currently seeks volunteers to coordinate between our classroom teachers and our scientist pen pals.
 This volunteer will help LPS maintain strong relationships with both teachers and scientists through frequent email communication.
 Coordinator will work closely with the LPS leadership team and classroom teacher to ensure that each student is matched with a scientist pen pal and that letters are sent and received according to the program deadlines.
-Ideal candidates will be organized, have excellent communication skills, and have an interest in STEM education and or education inequality.
-Coordinator can work remotely from anywhere in the US and must be able to commit an average of 2 hours per week.
+Ideal candidates will be organized, have excellent communication skills, and have an interest in STEM education and inequality.
+Coordinator can work remotely from anywhere and must be able to commit an average of 2 hours per week.

 - Act as the LPS liaison for one teacher and a group of scientist volunteers.

 - Coordinate the assignment of pen pals throughout the school year.

 Applications must be submitted by August 4, 2017.
 Successful applicants will be notified by August 25, 2017.
 The position is from September 2017 through June 2018.